-If you enjoy math and science, engineering and technology, you’ll love our list of the most sought-after degrees for 2020 and 2021.
+If you enjoy math and science, engineering and technology, you’ll love our list of the most sought-after degrees for 2021.
 It’s very STEM-heavy, with a majority focused on engineering, health and medical, science, analysis, and computer technology.

 Table of Contents